-Employers will normally open awards rounds in April every year which will cover work undertaken prior to 31 March of that year.
+Except for the separate arrangements made at paragraph 9 below in relation to 2020-2021 and 2021-2022 only, employers will normally open awards rounds in April every year which will cover work undertaken prior to 31 March of that year.

-- 6. New LCEA points made from 1 April 2018 will be non-consolidated and nonpensionable, payable for a period of up to three years, paid annually by lump sum and will not include an uplift for those undertaking Additional Programmed Activities. - 7.
-Where an individual in receipt of a New LCEA paid over multiple years leaves the awarding organisation before the full value of the award is paid, the individual's new employing organisation, to which this schedule applies, will undertake to pay the remaining value of the award.
+- 6. If the existing NCEA scheme is reformed prior to 31 March 2022, and future NCEA are of lower value, then the costs associated with any additional payments made through employers' local performance pay schemes (as set out in paragraph 25) will be met by a reallocation of the previous NCEA funding stream to the new LCEA funding stream and will be met in addition to the cost outlined in the table above. - 7.
+Payments for new LCEA points made from 1 April 2018 and the one off LCEA payments made in respect of the 2020/2021 and 2021/2022 financial years will be non-consolidated and non-pensionable, payable in accordance with the table set out at paragraph 5 above by lump sum, and will not include an uplift for those undertaking additional programmed activities (APA) - 8.
+Where an individual in receipt of a new LCEA, paid over multiple years, leaves the awarding organisation before the full value of the award is paid, the individual's new employing organisation, to which this schedule applies, will undertake to pay the remaining value of the award.
 The payment of the remaining value of this award will be met from within the new employing organisation's awards funding for the relevant years.
 The money within the former employing organisation freed up by the departure of the multiple-year award holder will be reinvested into the award funding of future years.
-If the multiple-year award holder ceases to work for any employer to which this schedule applies, they will no longer receive any award value from the date that they leave that employer.
+If the multiple-year award holder ceases to work for any employer to which this schedule applies, they will no longer receive any award value from the date that they leave that employer. - 9.
+In the years 1 April 2020 to 31 March 2021 and 1 April 2021 to 31 March 2022, in response to the exceptional circumstances arising from the outbreak of the COVID-19 pandemic, it is agreed that the operation of the LCEA awards round by employers shall be suspended for those years only.
+Instead, the following arrangements shall apply in respect of those years only (unless otherwise agreed by the JLNC):-